 Please be very specific about your level of skill in the requested areas.
 You will be asked to share a portfolio that demonstrates your skill.

-Fabrication: 3D Design, Model making, and Prototyping of Camera Rigs, Screens, Light and Shadow Lamps (4 Students)
+Fabrication, 3D Design, Model making, and Prototyping for Lamps, Camera Rigs, Screens (4 Students)

 Likely Majors/Minors: ARCH, ARTDES, ME, MSE, PAT, THTREMUS